 Programme Code: AK3720

-(a) a four-year bachelor’s degree at level 8 or
+a) A four-year bachelor's degree at Level 8

-(b) a bachelor’s honours degree with second class honours or higher or
+b) A bachelor's (honours) degree with at least second class honours

-(c) a bachelor’s degree and a postgraduate diploma or
+c) A three-year bachelor's degree plus a postgraduate diploma

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.